Carville power stations: Design and specification

-Steam was provided by ten 1,000 HP Babcock & Wilcox marine type boilers and two Green's economizers.
+Steam was provided by ten 1,000 HP Babcock & Wilcox 20,000 lb/hr coal fired marine type boilers and two Green's economizers.
 The station generated three-phase alternating current of 6 kV, which was distributed through NESCo's high voltage underground network.

 The station was extended in 1907.
 An identical boiler house to the first was built and three 5,000 kW turbo-alternators were installed.
 This expansion brought the station's total generating capacity to 25,000 kW.

 Operations

 1908 Advert by Newcastle upon Tyne Electric Supply Company featuring Carville Power Station.

 Coal burned in the station was delivered to the station's sidings on the Riverside Branch of the North Eastern Railway (NER).
 From the sidings the coal was carried over a steel trestle by an electric locomotive, before being unloaded directly into bunkers in the boiler house.
 From these bunkers the coal was conveyed to the stoker-hoppers by automatic weighing apparatus.
 The ash waste from the coal being burned discharged from the boilers by automatic doors to a conveyor, which emptied into an ash-bunker, from where empty coal-trucks could be filled.

 Condensing water was taken directly from the front on River Tyne, where a pump house was constructed, fitted with electric driven pumps.
 Circulating water was taken from a combination of wells and mains water.

 The first electricity produced by the station was provided to the NER for the electrification of their North Tyneside Loop, for the integration of the Tyneside Electrics.
 From the station, feeder cables ran to various substations to provide power for the railway, and these substations were interconnected with older substations for the supply of power and lighting to Newcastle upon Tyne, and power to the shipyards and other riverside manufactories of Tyneside.

 Once the station was operating, NESCo were required to comply with terms agreed with the electrical undertakings in the north east part of County Durham to supply electricity for shipbuilding and other purposes on the south side of the River Tyne.
 A tunnel 6 ft in diameter and at a depth of 120 ft was driven underneath the River between the power station and Hebburn.